Key Dates: employment law changes in the UK

 30 October

-The ICO consultation clarifying the new “recognised legitimate interest” for the processing of personal data closes.
+The ICO consultation clarifying the new “recognised legitimate interest” for the processing of personal data closed.
 Further detail available.

 19 October

-The ICO consultation concerning new guidance on data protection complaints and the new lawful basis for processing personal data closes.
+The ICO consultation concerning new guidance on data protection complaints and the new lawful basis for processing personal data closed.
 Further detail available.

 9 October